Tony Preus, Collegiate Professor

 The rigidly hierarchical organization of Residential Life is somewhat alien to academics, who tend to break down or ignore hierarchical distinctions.
 The rapid turnover of Res Life professionals is also somewhat disconcerting.
 On the academic side of things one can generally assume that your colleagues will be more or less the same people 20 or more years from now, while in Res Life, you can have an entirely new group of colleagues, at least on the college level, within the space of two or three years.

-It would be the extent and ways in which Faculty Masters get to know students.
+It would be the extent and ways in which collegiate professors get to know students.
 For example, I can get to know an RA quite well and not have a clue about what subject he or she is majoring in.
 On the academic side of things, that’s usually the first thing you know about a student, since you’re mainly concerned whether he or she is “one of yours” or a “tourist” (taking your course just for the fun of it).
-As Master, I more often know what their social interests and extra-curricular activities are, which other students they associate with, where they went for vacation, maybe even what they like to eat, before I find out what they are studying.
+As collegiate professor, I more often know what their social interests and extra-curricular activities are, which other students they associate with, where they went for vacation, maybe even what they like to eat, before I find out what they are studying.

 In the classroom situation one’s acquaintance with students is normally limited to things directly related to the course.
 Faculty members know that students have a life outside this course, but in general they don’t want to know anything about that life if possible.
-But as Master, we’re more or less in contact with the rest of the student’s life.
-The relationship is such that we are there, in the middle of the environment in which the student is living the rest of his or her life, so that the student recognizes a different sort of relationship with the Master than with the professor.
+But as collegiate professor, we’re more or less in contact with the rest of the student’s life.
+The relationship is such that we are there, in the middle of the environment in which the student is living the rest of his or her life, so that the student recognizes a different sort of relationship with the collegiate professor than with the classroom professor.
 In CIW I am “Tony;” in the classroom I am “Professor Preus,” even to the same individuals.

 Probably the main thing is getting to know students who have the whole range of academic interests in the University, not just philosophy or PPL majors.
 Some of my favorite students have been in SOM or Watson, for example.
 I would never have met them at all in my classroom!
-My relationship with the other people in the Faculty Masters group has also been very meaningful.
-The Faculty Masters as a group are the best of the best, since they are some of the faculty members MOST committed to working with students.
+My relationship with the other people in the collegiate professors group has also been very meaningful.
+The collegiate professors as a group are the best of the best, since they are some of the faculty members MOST committed to working with students.
 It definitely makes your life better when you are working with people who love what they are doing.
 This is not radically different from my situation in philosophy, since my colleagues there are excellent, too, but we don’t have the same degree of cooperative projects on the academic side as we do in the Masters group.